ACRG-Bristol/acrg/filename_conventions.md

 ## Observation files

-The central location for storing observation files on BP1 is /work/chxmr/shared/obs.
+The default central location for storing observation files is <data_path>/obs.
 You can also create your own data directory, if you want to work with non-standard observation data (e.g. pseudo-data).

 Within this folder, obs files should be stored in a folder with the site code.
-E.g. Mace Head data will be in:
+E.g. Mace Head data will be in: <data_path>/obs/MHD/

-/work/chxmr/shared/obs/MHD/

 Files must then be named as follows: